-- Sharing details of our curriculum on our website - Informing parents/carers by newsletter or leaflet of forthcoming Relationships Education topics e.g. Personal Safety, Anti-bullying and RSE - Providing supportive information about parents' role in Relationships Education - Signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.
+- Sharing details of our curriculum on our website; - Informing parents/carers by newsletter or leaflet of forthcoming Relationships Education topics e.g. Personal Safety, Anti-bullying and RSE; - Providing supportive information about the role of parents and carers in Relationships Education; - Signposting parents/carers to sources of support to help them address the needs of their child or build their own confidence in talking about relationships with their children.